Persistent debt help

 "Worse still, this April a change by the regulator means we will see hideous 40% interest become the new standard overdraft rate.
 That's double a high street credit card.
 This means they may be writing to you pushing you to pay more off a 19% credit card, using money from your overdraft which costs more than double that.
 In fact, you'd be better paying the minimums on your card and trying to reduce your overdraft.
 The regulator really should've considered the interaction of two of its policies better.

 "That's why I think these letters are a blunt tool.
 I support the awareness raising of the dangers of being stuck in long-term debt – but the action plan presented can be very wrong.

 "And if it is wrong for you, don't be scared to call up your bank and say you want to prioritise your other debts and keep your minimum repayments with it.

 "Overall, do what's right for you, and don't let these letters stress you too much.
 If your debt's a big problem and you're endlessly worrying, or can't sleep at night, talk to a non-profit debt counselling agency."

 I just got an 'action letter', what do I need to do now?

-The 'action letter' is the one that comes after you've been in 'persistent debt' for 36 months.
+The 'action letter' is the one that comes after you've been in 'persistent debt' for 36 months from the likes of Barclaycard, MBNA, Capital One and others.
 It'll ask you to increase your payments, and possibly let you know your card could be suspended if you don't.

 It's worth noting here that you don't need to do anything different.
 The lender may be suggesting you pay more, but if you're meeting minimum repayments, you're sticking to the terms of your contract, so it can't make you pay more.